vlongle/productivity_shortcuts/README.md

 - Go to definition (e.g. of a function, variable...) gd
+- Go to the file under cursor: gf (useful to look up `import` statements).
+Can use `ctrl+w gf` to open the file in a new tab or `ctrl+w f` to open in new split

+- next tab: gt
+- prev tab: gT

 - Jump back to prev location ("old" for old)
 Ctrl + o